jen-taylor-shopify/JavaScript-fundamentals/scope-lexical-context-and-closures.md

 - This is a very simple example so its hard to see what the real value of this is.
 So lets dive deeper.

 **Example 2: Functions as a value let us acces lexical context _outside_ its lexical context**

+Remember, every Closure has 3 scopes:
+- Local Scope
+- Outer Function Scope
+- Global Scope

+A common mistake is not realizing that in the case where the outer function is itself a nested function, access to the outer function's scope includes the enclosing scope of the outer function—effectively creating a chain of function scopes.
+To demonstrate, consider the following example code.

 ```
 function foo() {
 	var a = 2;